tmbt78/Huawei-Matebook-X-2020-Hackintosh/README.md

 With every EFI update you retrieve from here, please, remember to transfer your Device details under PlatformInfo -> Generic in your config.plist.
 For more details on dual booting settings, please, see also below OpenCore notes.

+There are two different config.plist in the release zip.
+The default one is to use in case you've modded your BIOS for CGF unlock and DMVT to 64MB.
+If you haven't done these mods to your BIOS use the other config.plist prior renaming it to config.plist

 # WHAT IS WORKING
  Intel(R) UHD 620 Graphics card